 Where to have a drink

 There is nothing more enjoyable than having a nice glass of wine (or beer) after a hard day of skiing.
-Davos Ski Resort has everything from Wine bars in the centre of town to chalets on top of the mountains with DJ’s pumping out tunes.
+Aprés in Davos Switzerland is very popular and each area has their own unique place to party.
+You have everything from Wine bars in the centre of town to chalets on top of the mountains with DJ’s pumping out tunes.

-Although I never got to experience the Jatzhutte bar in its full glory with all the ski and snowboarders dancing, I hear that it is a great place to go for Apres Ski.
-I did go there first thing in the morning for a coffee (and to warm up, as it was super cold) and I have to admit that it had some of the best views across the Swiss Alps that I have seen from a bar in Switzerland.
+Although I never got to experience the Jatzhutte bar in its full glory with all the ski and snowboarders dancing.
+I heard that it is a great place to go for Apres Ski.
+However, I did go there first thing in the morning for a coffee and to warm up, as it was super cold.
+The views across the Swiss Alps from Jatzhutte bar were impressive.

-The actual place looked like a great venue too with some cool facilities, like all the deck chairs with a rug to keep you warm while taking advantage of those views.
+Jatzhutte bar had some fun-looking facilities like all the deck chairs had rugs to keep you warm outside.
 And if you are feeling super adventurous there were even two jacuzzis that you could use while enjoying your drinks.